 Instructions

-- Crush ladyfingers into fine crumbs using a food processor.
+- Crush the ladyfingers into fine crumbs.

-- Fold in the ladyfinger crumbs until evenly combined.
+- Fold in the ladyfinger crumbs.

-- Roll into walnut-sized balls.
+- Roll into small balls.

-- Place on a lined tray and dust with cocoa powder.
+- Dust with cocoa powder.

-- Chill for 30 minutes or serve immediately for a softer texture.
+- Chill for 30 minutes before serving.

 Nutrition

-- Calories: 90
+- Calories: 110Kcal